+Read on to find out how the program works.
 Just a few letters from you over the course of a year could play a huge role in transforming a young person’s life.
-We are hugely grateful to all our scientist pen pals for volunteering their time and energy to make a difference.
+We are very grateful to our scientist pen pals for volunteering their time and energy to make a difference.

 Matching pen pals

-- At the start of each school year, we send a message to our mailing list inviting them to request a pen pal for that year.
+- During the summer before each school year, we invite scientists on our mailing list to request a pen pal for that year.
+Meanwhile, we recruit teachers who want to bring the program to their classroom.

 - We survey our pre-scientists to find out what kind of science interests them.
 Then we match scientists and pre-scientists based on their overlapping interests.